CocktailZY/redbook/README.md

 ### Compile and Run

-To compile and run it on your machine, assign your client id, secret, and user agent to *reddit.properties* file and classes in *security and rest* packages.
+To compile and run it on your machine, assign your client id, secret, and user agent in *reddit.properties* file.
 After this, run it from IDE or with `mvn spring-boot:run` command.